-Commitment in the event of the start of employment Commitment in the event of the termination of employment Offsetting of compensation for secondary activities Strategy linkage Reimbursement of compensation forfeited at the previous employer to attract quali- fied Managing Board members and ensure competitive compensation Establishment of an upper limit for termination benefits in the event of a premature termination of the Managing Board activities to avoid inappropriately high severance payments Offsetting of compensation for secondary activities to ensure that neither the time spent nor the compensation received for the secondary activities conflicts with the duties for Siemens Healthineers AG Structure in the compensation system If compensation from a previous employer is forfeited due to the transfer to Siemens Healthineers AG (e.g., long-term variable compensation or pension benefits), the Supervisory Board can promise compensation in the form of (normally Phantom) Siemens Healthineers Stock Awards, pension commitments under the Siemens Healthineers BSAV, or cash payments Termination by mutual agreement: severance payment limited to remaining term of the service agreement, up to a maximum of two years of annual compensation (severance payment cap); payable in the month of departure Premature termination upon the Managing Board member's request/serious cause for the Company to terminate: no severance payment is paid and outstanding Siemens Healthineers Stock Awards allocated are forfeited without replacement Compensation for an intra-group supervisory board membership is set off against the Managing Board compensation For external supervisory board memberships, the Supervisory Board will take a case-by-case decision at its duty-bound discretion as to whether and to what extent compensation is to be set off (max.
-2 external appointments) Application for 2021 Not applied in fiscal year 2021 Not applied in fiscal year 2021 Not applied in fiscal year 2021
+Commitment in the event of the start of employment Commitment in the event of the termination of employment Offsetting of compensation for secondary activities Strategy linkage Reimbursement of compensation forfeited at the previous employer to attract qualified Managing Board members and ensure competitive compensation Establishment of an upper limit for termination benefits in the event of a premature termination of the Managing Board activities to avoid inappropriately high severance payments Offsetting of compensation for secondary activities to ensure that neither the time spent nor the compensation received for the secondary activities conflicts with the duties for Siemens Healthineers AG Structure in the compensation system If compensation from a previous employer is forfeited due to the transfer to Siemens Healthineers AG (e.g., long-term variable compensation or pension benefits), the Supervisory Board can promise compensation in the form of (normally Phantom) Siemens Healthineers Stock Awards, pension commitments under the Siemens Healthineers BSAV, or cash payments Termination by mutual agreement: severance payment limited to remaining term of the service agreement, up to a maximum of two years of annual compensation (severance payment cap); payable in the month of departure Premature termination upon the Managing Board member's request/serious cause for the Company to terminate: no severance payment is paid and outstanding Siemens Healthineers Stock Awards allocated are forfeited without replacement Compensation for an intra-group supervisory board membership is set off against the Managing Board compensation For external supervisory board memberships, the Supervisory Board will take a case-by-case decision at its duty-bound discretion as to whether and to what extent compensation is to be set off (max.
+2 external appointments) Application for 2022 Not applied in fiscal year 2022 • Dr. Christoph Zindel received a compensation payment of €1.44 million as part of his premature departure from the Managing Board.
+Alongside her work on the Managing Board, Elisabeth Staudinger-Leibrecht is also Executive Chairwoman of the Board of Directors of Siemens Healthineers Ltd. China.
+The corresponding legal relationship is governed by a separate contract between Elisabeth Staudinger-Leibrecht and Siemens Healthineers Ltd. China.
+Her compensation under the contract with Siemens Healthineers Ltd. China is fully set off against her Managing Board compen- sation and therefore disclosed in aggregate.

-In exceptional cases, the Supervisory Board of Siemens Healthineers AG (hereinafter: Supervisory Board) may temporarily deviate from individual components of the compensation system for Managing Board members, if this is in the interest of the Company's long-term wellbeing.
-This option was not exercised in fiscal year 2021.
+In exceptional cases, the Supervisory Board of Siemens Healthineers AG (hereinafter: Supervisory Board) may temporarily deviate from single components of the compensation system for Managing Board members if this is in the interest of the Company's long-term well-being.
+This option was not exercised in fiscal year 2022.

-Determination of compensation for fiscal year 2021
+Determination of compensation for fiscal year 2022